developeregrem/fewohbee/README.md

 http://localhost/pve/public/index.php
 and login with the user created in the step before.

+## Using Docker

+To run the application using docker a pre-configured docker-compose setup is available.
+Please refer to the documentation in the Wiki: [Docker-Setup](https://github.com/developeregrem/pve/wiki/Docker-Setup)

 ## i18n

 The tool has multi language support by design.
 However, at the moment there is only a German translation available.
 Some features like the cash book are optimized for the use in Germany.